goossens/ObjectTalk/docs/guide/Context.md

 In simple terms, in dynamic scoping the runtime first searches the current context and then successively all the calling functions.
-This may sound strange in a modern language since it is very rare but in the end it does hurt as modern concepts like capture for callback (explained later) are still supported, it keeps the implementation easier to understand and we can keep variable assignment without declaration.
+This may sound strange in a modern language since it is very rare but in the end it does hurt as modern concepts like closure or capture are still supported, it keeps the implementation easier to understand and we can keep variable assignment without declaration.
+Most importantly, given that ObjectTalk is object-oriented first, it is better to let variables be class or object members rather than rely on complex scoping rules.

 Finding a variable is a runtime decision not a compile time decision.
+This is not the most efficient way as some case could be handled at compile time but it makes the engine simpler and easier to understand.

-ObjectTalk implments 4 different context types:
+ObjectTalk implements 4 different context types:

 * **Global Context** - When the ObjectTalk interpreter is started, a default global scope is created.
 This is the root scope and contains